Hizbul commander killed in encounter in J&K's Anantnag

-A self-styled commander of the Hizbul Mujahideen outfit was killed while three soldiers and a civilian were injured in an overnight encounter in Anantnag district of Jammu and Kashmir, police said on Saturday.
+A self-styled commander of Hizb-ul-Mujahideen outfit was killed while three soldiers and a civilian were injured in an overnight encounter between security forces and ultras in south Kashmir's Anantnag district on Saturday.

+A police official said the gunfight broke out in remote Rishipora village of Kapran in Anantnag on Friday evening after police and army launched a cordon-and-search-operation following ‘specific’ inputs about the presence of ultras in the area.

+Three soldiers and a civilian sustained injuries in the early exchange of firing with the militants, he said.
+All the injured were immediately airlifted to army’s 92 base hospital in Srinagar and are stated to be stable.

+Sources said as darkness descended, security forces tightened the cordon layers to ensure militants weren’t able to flee.
+With the first light of the morning, the security forces resumed the operation and killed Hizbul commander Nisar Khanday.

-"Terrorist Commander of proscribed #terror outfit HM Nisar Khanday killed. #Incriminating materials, #arms & ammunition including 01 AK 47 rifle recovered. #Operation in progress," Inspector General of Police, Kashmir, Vijay Kumar tweeted.
+“#AnantnagEncounterUpdate: #Terrorist Commander of proscribed #terror outfit HM Nisar Khanday killed. #Incriminating materials, #arms & ammunition including 01 AK 47 rifle recovered. #Operation in progress: IGP Kashmir (sic),” Kashmir Zone Police tweeted.

-The encounter began on Friday evening in the Rishipora area of Anantnag, a police spokesman said.

-He said three soldiers and a civilian sustained injuries in the early exchange of firing with the militants.
+#AnantnagEncounterUpdate: #Terrorist Commander of proscribed #terror outfit HM Nisar Khanday killed. #Incriminating materials, #arms & ammunition including 01 AK 47 rifle recovered. #Operation in progress: IGP Kashmir https://t.co/IcYO8dGHn9

 Check out DH's latest videos